JekyllGO/saifas-ssg-jekyll-theme-saifas-it-doc/README.md

 The theme was created in such a way as to be used in various projects within the framework of the implementation and sale of IT products.

 All elements are responsive and have some keys.
-Therefore, when connecting one or another include or layout, look at the documentation on its use in docs/element_name.
+Therefore, when connecting one or another include or layout, look at the documentation on its use in this repository.